New Colorado Concealed Carry Law and Implications

 Image courtesy of Colorado Ceasefire

 This law will change several key elements of the concealed carry training standards and processes we’ve been practicing in Colorado since 2003.
-Before I dive into the details I want to note a few important things.
+Before I dive into the details I want to note a few important things for those of you looking to obtain the permit.

 Second, this law is going to make it less convenient and more expensive for people to get a concealed carry permit.
 This will lead to people feeling more intimidated and will ultimately mean less people will go through the process.
 This is heartbreaking.
 I strongly urge anyone who has an interest to please take the time and make the commitment to go through the necessary training to legally obtain the permit.